ForestAdmin/agent-nodejs/docs/deployment/environments.md

 #### Connect to your database

-On the next step, you need to fill out your Production database credentials:
+In the next step, you need to fill out your Production database credentials:

 ![](../assets/environment-deploy-step-2.png)